Education Rule (Chapter 61H1-27.002)

-Other important information: Staff cannot determine if courses taken meet education requirements via telephone conversation, fax or email.
+Other important information: Staff cannot determine if courses taken meet education requirements via telephone, fax or email.
 CPA Board staff determines eligibility by conducting an official evaluation which includes submitting an application, transcripts, and other required documents and paying the required fee.

 Applicants who were accepted to sit for (not necessarily passed) the AICPA Uniform CPA Examination in 1983 or earlier may use the “old rule” educational requirements.
 Applicants who use the “old rule” requirements will need to demonstrate one year of public or governmental accounting experience under the supervision of a CPA or 30 semester hours of graduate school, to include 12 semester hours accounting and 15 semester hours of general business before they can become licensed.
 The “old rule” requires a bachelor’s degree from an accredited college or university, unless one is using the provisions of the unaccredited institutions rule as explained below.
 The education program must include 18 semester hours of accounting courses, which are above the elementary level, and 27 semester hours of business courses.

 Applicants who have graduated from a non-accredited school may still qualify to sit for the CPA examination.
 The candidate must take 15 semester hours of graduate classes from an accredited institution.
 The 15 semester hours must include at least nine hours of graduate level accounting courses to include three semester hours of graduate tax.
-These hours must be taken after admission to graduate school.
-If the courses are taken before admission to a graduate program, the classes will not be accepted, even if the school includes them as part of the graduate program.
 The applicant must complete the graduate school courses to validate the non-accredited degree.
 These courses cannot duplicate other courses which the applicant has taken and they cannot be used to satisfy the educational requirements.
 Applicants must also submit an evaluation of their foreign transcripts, which must be completed by an evaluation service which has been approved by the Board (see Board Approved Evaluation Service).